wushanshan/MatrixProductPCA/README.md

 [LELA]: https://arxiv.org/abs/1410.3886

 ## How to run?
-There are two ways to run in Spark: use `spark-shell` or `spark-submit`.
+There are two ways to run in Spark: `spark-shell` or `spark-submit`.

 ### spark-shell
 Launch the spark-shell (make sure you have [configured Spark][sparkConfig] properly), and then copy and paste our source code in the terminal.